Inside: Here you’ll learn why learning to travel like a minimalist allows us to enjoy and experience more while we travel.

 Living in the great state of Michigan comes with a down side.
 While we put our best face forward during the summer with our incredible lakes, gorgeous hiking trails and delicious craft beer, we’ve got a skeleton in the closet.

 She sneaks in under the radar with the Christmas trees, hot chocolate and sugar cookies.
 The next thing you know she thinks she owns the place.

 It’s that time of year again when the weather just can’t make up it’s mind and we all want to jump ship.
-Many Michiganders, at this very moment, are scrolling through Groupon for a deal, ANY deal, that gets us somewhere warmer.
+Many Michiganders, at this very moment, are searching flight options and scrolling through Groupon for a deal, any deal, that will take us somewhere warmer.